raamcosta/compose-destinations-docs/docusaurus/docs/destination-arguments/navhost-level-parameters.md

 ```

 :::info
-This lambda is scoped in a `DependenciesContainerBuilder` which is also a `DestinationScope`.
+`dependenciesContainerBuilder` lambda is scoped in a `DependenciesContainerBuilder` which is also a `DestinationScope`.
 So, everything we have available [when manually calling a Composable screen](#manually-call-your-screen-composable), you also have here, including a `destination` with the `DestinationSpec` that is being navigated to.
 This enables you to make decisions here and have dependencies only available to specific destinations or specific navigation graphs. ([Check this for an example](../common-use-cases/providing-viewmodels#share-viewmodels-between-multiple-destinations))
 :::